 - 10.1 GENERAL PROVISIONS.
 Vacancies in the classified Civil Service are filled by temporary appointment, reinstatement, promotional appointment, assignment, original appointment, transfer, reduction, or demotion.
-In the absence of an appropriate register, the appointing authority may authorize a provisional appointment. - 10.2 REQUEST TO FILL VACANCY.
-Whenever the Chief wishes to fill a vacancy, he/she submits a request to fill vacancy form to the Secretary-Chief Examiner.
-The request shall show the number of positions or vacancies to be filled, the class title, the effective date and any other information required.
-Requisitions for Police Officer shall specify Lateral or Entry Level positions.
-All requisitions will become official by the appointing authority's approval. - 10.3 APPLICATION/EXAMINATION.
-The application and the examination papers of a certified eligible must be available for inspection by the Appointing Authority. - 10.4 REGULAR APPOINTMENT.
-A regular appointment to fill a vacancy will be made from the names contained on an official certified register in accordance with Rule of Five (rule 10.6).
-Authorization to hire the eligible will be by signature of the appointing authority on the request to fill vacancy form. - 10.5 ORDER OF APPOINTMENT.
-Appointment to fill a vacancy shall be made from certified eligibility registers in the following order and as provided in this rule; Reinstatement, Promotional, Original. - 10.5.1 ORDER OF REINSTATEMENT.
+In the absence of an appropriate register, the appointing authority may authorize a provisional appointment. - 10.2 APPLICATION/EXAMINATION.
+The application and the examination papers of a certified eligible must be available for inspection by the Appointing Authority. - 10.3 REGULAR APPOINTMENT.
+A regular appointment to fill a vacancy will be made from the names contained on an official certified register in accordance with Rule of Five (rule 10.7). - 10.4 ORDER OF APPOINTMENT.
+Appointment to fill a vacancy shall be made from certified eligibility registers in the following order and as provided in this rule; Reinstatement, Promotional, Original. - 10.4.1 ORDER OF REINSTATEMENT.
 If a vacancy is to be filled from the reinstatement register, the following shall be the order of appointment: - (a) Regular employees in the order of their class seniority.
 The regular employee on such register who has the most seniority for the reinstatement class shall be first reinstated; - (b) Probationers, with regard to length of service.
-The probationary employee on such register who was employed in the class longest, from which they were laid off, shall be reinstated first. - (c) Upon request from the appointing authority, the Secretary-Chief Examiner may authorize reinstatement out of such regular order upon a showing of efficiency or that such action is for the good of the service, after giving the employees adversely affected an opportunity to be heard. - (d) Nothing in this rule shall prevent the reinstatement of any regular or probationary employee for the purpose of transfer to another department, either for the same class or for voluntary reduction in class, as provided in these rules. - 10.6 DEFERMENT OF APPOINTMENT.
+The probationary employee on such register who was employed in the class longest, from which they were laid off, shall be reinstated first. - (c) Upon request from the appointing authority, the Secretary-Chief Examiner may authorize reinstatement out of such regular order upon a showing of efficiency or that such action is for the good of the service, after giving the employees adversely affected an opportunity to be heard. - (d) Nothing in this rule shall prevent the reinstatement of any regular or probationary employee for the purpose of transfer to another department, either for the same class or for voluntary reduction in class, as provided in these rules. - 10.5 DEFERMENT OF APPOINTMENT.
 The appointing authority may defer appointment of an eligible upon the eligible's written request with satisfactory reason.
-Deferment will postpone appointment of such eligible until the next vacancy occurring after the eligible has notified
+Deferment will postpone appointment of such eligible until the next vacancy occurring after the eligible has notified the Secretary-Chief Examiner in writing and with the appointing authority's approval of such appointment. - 10.6 RULE OF FIVE.
+The Secretary-Chief Examiner presents to the Chief or his/her designee the names of the top five available eligibles from the appropriate certified eligibility list for one vacancy.
+For a Police Officer vacancy, five (5) names from the entry level Police Officer eligibility list and five (5) names from the lateral level Police Officer eligibility list will be presented.

-- the Secretary-Chief Examiner in writing and with the appointing authority's approval of such appointment. - 10.7 RULE OF FIVE.
-The Secretary-Chief Examiner presents to the Chief or his/her designee the names of the top five available eligibles from the appropriate certified eligibility list for one vacancy. - 10.7.1 MULTIPLE VACANCIES.
+10.6.1 MULTIPLE VACANCIES.
 If two (2) or more vacancies are to be filled, the Secretary-Chief Examiner presents to the Chief or his/her designee for the first vacancy, the names of the top five (5) available eligibles and an additional three (3) names for each concurrent vacancy thereafter (ie: for two (2) vacancies, the top eight names of available eligibles would be presented to the Appointing Authority; for three (3) vacancies, eleven (11), and so on).
+The vacancies are considered to be concurrent until a conditional offer is extended.

-10.8 PROVISIONAL APPOINTMENT.
+10.7 PROVISIONAL APPOINTMENT.